knokko/vk-boiler/README.md

 #### When a task is not covered by this library
 `vk-boiler` doesn't have a convenience method for everything that is possible with Vulkan.
 For instance, when
-- I couldn't find a way to simplify them in a meaningful way (e.g. render passes)
 - The use case is niche (e.g. 1d and 3d images)
 - When I simply didn't encounter the need in my own projects (pull requests are welcome in this case)